kowaleuro/CarConfigurator/README.md

 ## Acknowledgements
-- Project was created in cooperation with Wiktor Tekiela (githubLink)
+- Project was created in cooperation with Wiktor Tekiela (https://github.com/abcdrefg)
 - This project was inspired by the official site of ferrari "https://www.ferrari.com/en-PL"
 - This project was based on tutorials of Konrad Zaworski